BaomoZhou/ece143_fa19_bazhou_Varun_Angela_Frank/README.md

 # ece143_fa19_bazhou_Varun_Angela_Frank
 The main folder contains all the python scripts (scraping, cleaning, processing, plots).
-The subfolders contain all the data needed for the processing.<br>
+The subfolders contain all the data needed for the processing and all the plots we got.<br>

 Steps:
 1. Data Scraping:<br>